Alternative mechanisms to meet this requirement are outlined in the language proficiency policies.

 Applicants from Accredited Pharmacy Programs

-Students and graduates of educational programs accredited by either the Canadian Council for the Accreditation of Pharmacy Programs (CCAPP) or the Accreditation Council for Pharmacy Education (ACPE) are considered to have met the language proficiency requirements.
+Students and graduates of Canadian educational programs accredited by the Canadian Council for the Accreditation of Pharmacy Programs (CCAPP) or of pharmacy degree programs accredited by the Accreditation Council for Pharmacy Education (ACPE) are considered to have met the language proficiency requirements.